Kerwood/keycloak-example/gatekeeper-example/README.md

 ![](images/configure-user-1.png)

-Go to the "Credentials" that appeared at the top, after you press save.
+Go to the "Credentials" tab that appeared at the top, after you pressed save.
 You need to copy the secret and the client name you created, to the `docker-compose.yml` file.

 ![](images/configure-user-2.png)

 ```
 --client-id=hello-world
 --client-secret=660c722a-b178-4d33-87c6-5973c4c4ee07